psychemedia/storytelling-notes/gwion-bach.md

 So natural is mead in the buffalo horn.

 As the cup of the flower to the bee when he sips,
-Is the full cup of mead to the true Briton’s lips:
+Is the full cup of mead to the true Briton's lips:
 From the flower-cups of summer, on field and on tree,
 Our mead cups are filled by the vintager bee.

 Seithenyn `[The accent is on the second syllable: Seithényn]` ap Seithyn, the generous, the bold,
-Drinks ‘the wine of the stranger hom vessels of gold; `[Gwin ... o eur... .
+Drinks 'the wine of the stranger hom vessels of gold; `[Gwin ... o eur... .
 ANEURIN]`
 But we from the horn, the blue silver-rimmed horn,
 Drink the ale and the mead in our fields that were born.